dykyi-roman/book-summary/ddd-eric-evans.md

 # <a name="SharedKernal"><h1>Shared Kernal</h1></a>

 Shared kernel - this is general part of code in code.
 The first integration strategy is to use a Shared Kernel, where a part of the Domain Model is shared between different teams working on the same application.
 Offten the shared kernel can be a code doman in the model.
 The common target this is set to min a duplication in code but not remove all duplication like in the bounded context.
+And make easy integration between two team.
 You can`t change a shared kernal so аften like a other part of the architecture.
 If you work on the product with othe team(group team) you can`t input a change without consultation with another team.
 If you inject a change inside a product bought team must run tests.